sourav15102/MyLearning/Interviewprep/Java/32 - Twitter.md

 20. **Is it possible to load a class by two ClassLoaders?**:
     - Yes, it is possible to load the same class by different class loaders, which will result in two different class objects.
 This can lead to issues such as `ClassCastException`.

-These explanations should help you understand the concepts better.
-If you need more detailed examples or further clarification, feel free to ask!